wely/DevCamp/HOL/dotnet/06-appinsights/README.md

         appInsights.trackPageView();
     </script>
     ```
-1. Redeploy the application and load several pages to generate more sample telementry.
+1. Redeploy the application and load several pages to generate more sample telemetry.
 The Azure Portal should now light up data for **Page View Load Time**

     ![image](./media/image-009.gif)

-Our application is now providing the Application Insights service telementry data from both the server and client.
+Our application is now providing the Application Insights service telemetry data from both the server and client.

 ----
 ### Exercise 3: Monitor custom events

 Up until this point the telemetry provided has been an automatic, out-of-the-box experience.
 For custom events we need to use the SDK.
 Let's create an event where any time a user views their Profile page, we record their name and AzureAD tenant ID.

-1. Open the Profilecontroller.cs file
+1. Open the `Profilecontroller.cs` file

 1. Add the following to the top of the class: